13 Outdoor Cinemas in Melbourne You Need to Visit This Summer

 Sun Williamstown, Seaworks, 82 Nelson Place, Williamstown, +61 3 9362 0999

-10. Melbourne Cable Park, Bangholme
+9. Melbourne Cable Park, Bangholme

 The live music begins at 2 pm while the movies begin at 4 pm.
-Entry is $10 per person, but for families of four living in the same household, I suggest availing of the $30 family ticket instead.
+Entry is $10 per person, but for families of four living in the same household, I suggest the $30 family ticket instead.
 Check out the full movie schedule here.

 Melbourne Cable Park, 5 Riverend Road, Bangholme, +61 3 8780 7777

-Enjoy a summer night out at Bourne Open-Air Cinema where you can catch the newest blockbusters alongside cult favourites under the stars.
-On top of this, the outdoor cinema experience will also offer live entertainment, food trucks, and a bar to make the night even more special.
+On top of this, the outdoor cinema experience includes live entertainment, food trucks, and a bar to make the night even more special.

-12. Movies in the Square
+11. Movies in the Square, CBD

-Every Saturday, come on down to Fed Square to enjoy an amazing selection of films at their Outdoor Cinema!
-Whether you're looking for thrilling action or a movie night with your loved ones, there's sure to be something that everyone can enjoy.
+Every weekend, come on down to Fed Square to enjoy an amazing selection of films at their Outdoor Cinema!
+Whether you’re looking for thrilling action or a movie night with your loved ones, there’s sure to be something that everyone can enjoy.

 This year's line-up features a host of Aussie classics, so don't forget to bring a blanket or your cozy chair to stay cozy and comfy while watching flicks on the big screen!